lf-/dotfiles/thinkpad/README.md

-#Files specific to the best laptop in the world, the ThinkPad
+# ThinkPad specific stuff

-These aren't necessarily linked by polkadots but it makes sense to have them with everything else.
+Configuration pertaining to my specific laptop model.
+There are a few more scattered bits of ThinkPad specific code, but most of it is confined here.